AnonymousResearch173/CodeLite/README.md

 ## Authorship

-Contains notebooks related to **source code authorship attribution** experiments.
+Contains notebooks related to **source code authorship attribution** experiments of our method, along with recent SOTA works.

 Files included: